zoonk/archived-zoonk/README.md

 ## Getting started

+Follow the instructions below to get UneeBee up and running on your local machine.
+We have a `Dockerfile` but that's used for deploying our demo app to [Fly](https://fly.io/).
+We don't have a Docker setup for local development yet.
+PRs are welcome!

 ### Requirements

 - You need `Elixir 1.15` or later and `Erlang 26` or later.
 Run `elixir -v` to find your current version for [Elixir](https://elixir-lang.org/install.html)